espressif/esp-idf/docs/en/api-guides/lwip.rst

 .. important:: Suggest applying changes a few at a time and checking the performance each time with a particular application workload.

-- If a lot of tasks are competing for CPU time on the system, consider that the lwIP task has configurable CPU affinity (:ref:`CONFIG_LWIP_TCPIP_TASK_AFFINITY`) and runs at fixed priority (18).
+- If a lot of tasks are competing for CPU time on the system, consider that the lwIP task has configurable CPU affinity (:ref:`CONFIG_LWIP_TCPIP_TASK_AFFINITY`) and runs at fixed priority (18, ``ESP_TASK_TCPIP_PRIO``).
 Configure competing tasks to be pinned to a different core, or to run at a lower priority.
 See also :ref:`built-in-task-priorities`.

 - If using ``select()`` function with socket arguments only, disabling :ref:`CONFIG_VFS_SUPPORT_SELECT` will make ``select()`` calls faster.